-The Lustre 1.6 Operations Manual provides detailed information and procedures to install, configure and tune Lustre.
+This operations manual provides detailed information and procedures to install, configure and tune the Lustre file system.
 The manual covers topics such as failover, quotas, striping and bonding.
 The Lustre manual also contains troubleshooting information and tips to improve Lustre operation and performance.